-“How do I get started in an intelligence career?”
+“How do I get into intelligence?”
+“How do I get a job in intelligence?”
 At some point during his or her career, those who have worked in intelligence have been asked this question.
 I remember asking it myself when I was still in high school.
 We had an older family friend who was in the U.S. Secret Service and I was intrigued to know more about his job.
 As he explained the sorts of things he did on the job, I knew I wanted to be involved in that world in some capacity.
 Unfortunately, I didn’t understand the difference between intelligence, national security, or federal law enforcement as careers, and I certainly didn’t have a complete grasp on the things I needed to do to become an intel operative or analyst.

 Path to an Intelligence Career

 What makes an intelligence career a daunting choice is that the paths are ill-defined and often downright confusing.
 Unlike careers in law enforcement where you attend a training academy, there is no ROTC-like program to bring intelligence professionals into the workforce.